Lecture 14

 Thus we have another way of finding the frequency response:

-1. Find the transfer function
+1. Find the transfer function;

-2. Determine if the system is stable
+2. Determine if the system is stable;

-3. Evaluate the transfer function on the imaginary axis
+3. Evaluate the transfer function on the imaginary axis.

 Example 1

-Given the following block diagram, where \(K_1\) and \(K_2\) are gain parameters, determine the transfer function \(H(s)\) and the frequency response \(H(j\omega)\) if it exsists.
+Given the following block diagram, where \(K_1\) and \(K_2\) are gain parameters, determine the transfer function \(H(s)\) and the frequency response \(H(j\omega)\) if it exists.

-"block diagram for example 1"
+block diagram for example 1

 [Step 1]